Donald Trump Has No Plan for Making America Great Again

 Consider the purported focus of this week.
 An infrastructure plan ought to include actual proposals, like revenue-and-spending details and timetables.
 The Trump infrastructure plan has little of that.
 Even the president’s speech on Monday was devoid of specifics.
 (An actual line was: “We have studied numerous countries, one in particular, they have a very, very good system; ours is going to top it by a lot.”)
 The ceremonial signing on Monday was pure theater.
 The president, flanked by politicians and businesspeople smiling before the twinkling of camera flashes, signed a paper that merely asks Congress to work on a bill.
 An assistant could have done that via email.
 Meanwhile, Congress isn’t working on infrastructure at all, according to Politico, and Republicans have shown no interest in a $200 billion spending bill.

 In short, this “plan” is not a plan, so much as a Potemkin policy, a presentation devised to show the press and the public that the president has an economic agenda.
-The show continued on Wednesday, as the president delivered an infrastructure speech in Cincinnati that criticized Obamacare, hailed his Middle East trip, praised the construction, Eerie Canal, but offered no new details on how his plan would work.
+The show continued on Wednesday, as the president delivered an infrastructure speech in Cincinnati that criticized Obamacare, hailed his Middle East trip, and offered no new details on how his plan would work.
 Infrastructure Week is a series of scheduled performances to make it look as if the president is hard at work on a domestic agenda that cannot move forward because it does not exist.

 Journalists are beginning to catch on.
 The administration’s policy drought has so far been obscured by a formulaic bait-and-switch strategy one could call the Two-Week Two-Step.
 Bloomberg has compiled several examples of the president promising major proposals or decisions on everything from climate-change policy to infrastructure “in two weeks.”
 He has missed the fortnight deadline almost every time.